-- 65. The Young Persons Gateway Accommodation scheme aims to convert properties to include an office/sleep in accommodation on site, to provide supported accommodation for young people (16-18 years) to help them live independently whilst still providing intensive 24-hour support.
+- 66. The Young Persons Gateway Accommodation scheme aims to convert properties to include an office/sleep in accommodation on site, to provide supported accommodation for young people (16-18 years) to help them live independently whilst still providing intensive 24-hour support.
 A framework agreement is currently in progress allowing the Council to access additional properties and the budget for 2023/24 is £148,000 with projected expenditure of £70,000 which will be repaid on an invest to save basis.
-As at month 6, four housing association properties have been sourced with refurbishment costs shared between the association and the Council and a further Council owned property has also been identified. - 66.
-Design work and scoping for the expansion of lower-level short break provision and improvements to respite accommodation at Ty Storrie for Children and Young People with learning disabilities and behaviour challenges are currently being undertaken.
+As at month 9, four housing association properties have been sourced with refurbishment costs shared between the association and the Council. - 67.
+Feasibility studies for the expansion of lower-level short break provision and improvements to respite accommodation at Ty Storrie for Children and Young People with learning disabilities and behaviour challenges are currently being undertaken, to inform a business case and potentially external grant funding applications.
 The Council has allocated £2.885 million over a number of years to support a viable project, with £65,000 Intermediate Care Fund (ICF) grant also available towards the scheme.
-Slippage in the year is assumed to be £465,000.
-The development of a feasibility study is being met by Intermediate Regional Care Fund Grant. - 67.
+Design fees of £29,000 on Ty Storrie are projected, with the remaining £436,000 budget slipping into 2024/25. - 68.
 As part of the Right Home, Right Support Children Looked After Commissioning Strategy (2019-2022) and the Children's Services Accommodation Strategy, a number of properties were proposed to be acquired refurbished where necessary.
 Options to be considered included open market purchase, new build as well as re-purposing and upgrading existing Council assets and a sum of £750,000 was allocated by the Council in year as match funding towards grant bids and repayable from service and financial efficiency gains.
-At month 6, full slippage is assumed, subject to legal completion and success or otherwise of grant applications. - 68.
-As at month 6, there have been 8 properties either purchased or appropriated for use by Children's Services to cover mainstream residential provision, emergency provision and emotional wellbeing services.
-Five such properties are now ready and being utilised for children and a further property has works on site for refurbishment.
-The remaining 2 properties are due to have work start imminently and a recent purchase in the Canton area will also secure the future of the adolescent resource centre.
-The total value of these current commitments is circa £2.2 million, with funding from Welsh Government Housing with Care Fund (HCF) grant and Intermediate Care Fund grant displacement in previous years.
-As at month 6, slippage of £695,000 displaced ICF funds will roll into 2024/25 to be used for future acquisitions related to specialist accommodation for children.
-Subject to the timing of legal completions of property and the grant bidding process, further updates will be included in future monitoring reports.
-As part of the commissioning strategy, it remains essential that post project appraisal of the positive financial and service outcomes are monitored to input into future schemes as well an assessment of the impact of the strategy.
+At month 9, full slippage is assumed, subject to legal completion and success or otherwise of grant applications. - 69.
+A number of properties to cover mainstream residential provision, emergency provision and emotional wellbeing services are to be acquired.
+Based on current forecasts, the value of current commitments is circa £2.2 million, with funding from Welsh Government Housing with Care Fund (HCF) grant and Intermediate Care Fund grant displacement in previous years.
+Further properties have been acquired as part of the HRA new build programme for children's services use.
+As at month 9, slippage of £485,000 displaced ICF funds will roll into 2024/25 to be used for future acquisitions.
+As part of the commissioning strategy, it remains essential that post project appraisals of the positive financial and service outcomes are monitored to input into future schemes as well an assessment of the impact of the strategy.